Skip to main content

 Engineering Ambassadors (EAs) are undergraduate students in the College of Engineering who represent the College at events and activities on campus and across Washington state.
 Audiences primarily include prospective students in K-12 schools, Washington state community and technical colleges and community-based organizations.

-By serving as an EA you will help inspire future generations of engineering students, earn a scholarship and enhance your leadership skills.
+By serving as an EA you will help inspire future generations of engineering students and enhance your leadership skills.

 Interested in joining?
 Contact us at engradv@uw.edu for more information.